sebvey/pysnake/README.md

 # Description

-This project is an implementation of the snake game in Python.
+This piece of code is an implementation of the snake game in Python.
-It was first written during the Wagon bootcamp and used as a demo during the project presentations.
+It was first written during the Wagon bootcamp and used as a demo when presenting our potential projects.

-The project was to develop an AI playing the snake game.
-I planned to use Reinforcement Learning to train this AI.
+With this project, I proposed to develop an AI playing the snake game.
+The training of the AI would have been done using Reinforcement Learning.

 Reinforcement Learning is the training of machine learning models to make a sequence of decisions.
-The agent learns to achieve a goal in an environment This demo was used to demonstrate that the environment was easy to develop.
+The agent learns to achieve a goal in an environment.

+This demo was used to demonstrate that the environment was easy to develop.
-Pygame was used for the visual aspect.

-This AI project had not been choosen during the Bootcamp and will probably be done as a personal challenge soon.
+Pygame was used for the visual aspect.This AI project had not been choosen during the Bootcamp and will probably be done as a personal challenge soon.

 # Installation